Layman Operator Guide

 Detailed example: Manager opens vehicle MH12-TMS-1001.
 Fuel Grid View shows newest fuel first with Date, Fuel, Quantity, and Station.
 Trips Grid View shows Date, From, To, and Total KM.
 In Detailed View, manager searches Mumbai to filter the timeline.
 Then manager filters reports from 01-Feb-2026 to 28-Feb-2026 and exports Excel/PDF for filing.

-Scenario 1: Create Vehicle, Assign Driver, Record Trip, View KM Report
+Scenario 1: Create Booking, Assign Vehicle and Driver, Dispatch Trip, View Reports

 1. Create vehicle: Go to Vehicles and add MH12-TMS-1001, Tata Motors, Prima 5530.S, registration MH12AB1001, odometer 125430.